peng-217/tp/docs/DeveloperGuide.md

 It will read the file and store the clues as the Class `Clue`, under the specified `Suspect` instance which is then stored in a `SuspectList` class.

+## Appendix

 ## Product scope
 ### Target user profile

+- enjoy the playing interactive game
+- enjoy mystery genre
+- enjoy reading
+- wants to take a break from visual games

 {Describe the target user profile}

 ### Value proposition

+- Provide an alternative game for users to exercise creative thinking

 {Describe the value proposition: what problem does it solve?}